exasim-project/NeoFOAM/doc/finiteVolume/cellCentred/fieldDataBase.rst

 However, global variables introduce hidden states and should generally be avoided.
 As a result, global access to the database should be read-only.

+The general design is shown in the following class diagram:

 .. mermaid::

     classDiagram